named-data/NFD/docs/INSTALL.rst

 Starting
 ~~~~~~~~

-If you have installed NFD from source code, the recommended way of starting NFD is to use the
+If you have installed NFD from source code, it is recommended to start NFD with the
-`nfd-start` script:
+``nfd-start`` script:

 ::